Jobseeker’s Allowance is a benefit for people who are unemployed or working fewer than 16 hours a week, and are looking for work.

 Savings over £6,000 (or £10,000 if you live in a care home) will be taken into account and assumed to provide you with a certain amount of income.
 If your capital (and your partner’s) is above £16,000, you will not be entitled to income-based Jobseeker’s Allowance.

 If your income is less than the basic amount the law says you need to live on, you will receive the difference as income-based Jobseeker’s Allowance.
-The calculation is similar to that used for working out Income Support.

 Do I qualify for Jobseeker’s Allowance?